Stability-AI/StableStudio/packages/stablestudio-plugin-webui/README.md

 To persist your image history, you'll need to install the [`sd-webui-StableStudio`](https://github.com/jtydhr88/sd-webui-StableStudio) extension for `stable-diffusion-webui`.

+> 🛑 Be wary installing third-party extensions for `stable-diffusion-webui`, it's always a good idea to check before running untrusted code.

 # <a id="features" href="#features">⭐️ Features</a>

 Missing something?
 Please [let us know](https://github.com/Stability-AI/StableStudio/issues/new/choose)!